elreco/vue-tailwind-datepicker/docs/theming-options.md

 # Theming options

-Theme of Vue Tailwind Datepicker is customable, so you can customize your theme with any color you want, via Tailwind CSS configuration.
+Theme of Vue Tailwind Datepicker is customizable, so you can customize your theme with any color you want, via Tailwind CSS configuration.
 And all will work well.

 ```js
 const colors = require("tailwindcss/colors")